 “Not only are you sexy but you’re also really travelled.”
+That’s really cool.
 Or, “You’re also really cultured.”
-If sexy is too strong and you’re not comfortable using that word yet for yourself, just use another word that’s maybe like, “Not only are you pretty,” or “Not only are you attractive,” or “Not only are you a beautiful girl but you also got a head on your shoulders.”
+If sexy is too strong and you’re not comfortable using that word yet for yourself, just use another word that’s maybe like, “Not only are you pretty,” or “Not only are you attractive,” or “Not only are you a beautiful girl…”

-That’s nice to see, something along those lines.
-Embed it so that it makes it more comfortable for you and it’s a lot more subtle to her.
+Something along those lines.
+You can embed it so that it makes it more comfortable for you and it’s a lot more subtle to her.
 So you have a safe compliment and then before you give that safe compliment you put that more sexual or more direct compliment before it.
 So you put it together.
 Not only are you X but you’re also Y. It’s a really great way to just train yourself into that mentality.